-Install Windows from a USB Flash Drive
+Install Windows from a Flash Drive

 The steps described on this page assume you have Windows installation media and access to a Windows technician PC.
-If you're looking for an easy, automated way to create a bootable USB Windows installation drive, see:
+If you're looking for an easy, automated way to create a bootable Windows installation flash drive, see:

 What you need